kizitonwose/CountryPickerView/README.md

 If you're using Storyboards/Interface Builder you can create a CountryPickerView instance by adding a UIView to your Storyboard, and then manually changing the view's class to CountryPickerView in the "Custom Class" field of the Identity Inspector tab on the Utilities panel (the right-side panel)

-You can also create an instance of CountryPickerView programmaticaly:
+You can also create an instance of CountryPickerView programmatically:

 ```swift
 import CountryPickerView